Rail freight transport: Central America

 The Guatemala railroad is currently inactive, preventing rail shipment south of Mexico.
 Panama has freight rail service, recently converted to standard gauge, that parallels the Panama Canal.
 A few other rail systems in Central America are still in operation, but most have closed.
 There has never been a rail line through Central America to South America.

 South America

-Brazil has a large rail network, mostly metre gauge, with some broad gauge.
-It runs some of the heaviest iron ore trains in the world on its metre gauge network.
+Brazil has a large rail network, mostly meter-gauge, with some broad-gauge lines.
+It runs some of the heaviest iron ore trains in the world on its metre-gauge network.

-Argentina have Indian gauge networks in the south, standard gauge in the east and metre gauge networks in the north.
-The metre gauge networks are connected at one point, but there has never been a broad gauge connection.
+Argentina has Indian-gauge networks in the south, standard-gauge networks in the east, and meter-gauge networks in the north.
+The meter-gauge networks are connected at one point, but there has never been a broad-gauge connection.
 (A metre-gauge connection between the two broad gauge networks, the Transandine Railway was constructed but is not currently in service.
 See also Trans-Andean railways.)
 Most other countries have few rail systems.
-The standard gauge in the east, connect with Paraguay and Uruguay.
+The standard gauge in the east connects with Paraguay and Uruguay.